nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

-**[Reverse.java]** Write a method accepting a string and returning the reversed string (see StringBuilder class).
+**[Reverse.java]** Write two methods accepting a string and returning the reversed string.
+The first one has to use only String's methods (see String.charAt()), while the second one has to use StringBuilder's methods (see StringBuilder.reverse()).
-There are two different way to do this.
-Create two methods, the first one using only String's methods (see String.charAt() method);
-about the second one, feel free to use also StringBuilder's methods.

 Examples: